 During November 2018, my whole family (all four of us) went back to Paris.
-This time, we stayed for three nights, visiting the Menagerie on our first full day, and Paris zoo the next day.
+This time, we stayed for three nights, visiting the Menagerie on our first full day, and Paris Zoo the next day.
 At the Menagerie, we headed for the takin enclosure, and were very lucky to see one of the takin standing on its hind legs (its hooves propped up on the mesh) as it grazed on the bamboo overhanging the fence.
 We also saw the quolls, this time they hung around for a decent amount of time without running back indoors where we couldn’t see them.
 I managed to get several pictures of the quolls with my sister’s camera, and a video on my phone.
 The following day, my mum and I went to Parc zoologique de Paris, which was still close enough to just walk to, even though we stayed somewhere different this time.
-I enjoyed observing the manatees as they were resting, rising up to the surface every few minutes to breathe, and the giant anteaters getting their enrichment.
+I once again enjoyed observing the manatees as they were resting, rising up to the surface every few minutes to breathe, and the giant anteaters getting their enrichment.
 Changes since my last visit include six-banded armadillos, which were next door to the anteaters which they are closely related to, and the Chacoan peccary, a pig-like ungulate from South America, known only from fossils until discovered alive in the 1970s.

 One Response